clearhaus/gateway-api-docs/source/index.md

 The first approved authorization is the initial recurring authorization (also known as "first in series"), all later authorizations are called subsequent authorizations.
-Clearhaus supports subscriptions in the form of recurring transactions.
+Clearhaus supports subscriptions in the form of recurring payments.

 ### Repeatedly reserve money

 A recurring payment is made by making an authorization and setting `recurring` parameter to `true`.
-The first recurring transaction for a given card could be made this way (notice that the amount may be zero):
+The first recurring payment for a given card could be made this way (notice that the amount may be zero):

 ````shell
 curl -X POST \